Click on map to view current activities.

 The following are the latest construction notices for the city of Azusa:

-Foothill Blvd will be closed to thru-traffic in both directions between Vernon Ave and Orange Ave.
+San Gabriel Ave will be fully closed to thru-traffic in both directions between Ninth St and Foothill Blvd.

-Westbound Foothill Blvd will be closed to thru-traffic daily between Vernon Ave and Orange Ave, Monday - Friday, 10 am to 10 pm only.
+Westbound Foothill Blvd will be closed to thru-traffic between Vernon Ave and Orange Ave, Monday - Friday, 10 am to 10 pm only.

 Long-Term Lane Closures on San Gabriel Ave.
 Update: construction to switch to west side of street.
 See updated notice.